 Houghton Fry qualified as a solicitor in 1967 with William Fry, Solicitors in Dublin, Ireland having obtained an LLB law degree from Trinity College, Dublin University, Ireland.
-He became a Partner in the firm in 1970 and, in 1986, Chairman and Senior Partner.
+He became a Partner in the firm in 1970 and, in 1986, chairman and Senior Partner.
 He specialized in international corporate and financial law and had extensive transaction experience in many different jurisdictions.
 He retired from legal practice in 2004 and has been a director of the Group since that time.
+He is a member of the Nominating and Governance Committee.
 Mr. Fry is a citizen of the Republic of Ireland.